BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 ### TLDR command to delete a user:

-**Userdel**<br>
-<userdel> is a command used to remove a user account or remove a user from a group in Linux systems.
+**Userdel** is a command used to remove a user account or remove a user from a group in Linux systems.
 Note that all commands must be executed as root.

 More information about <userdel> can be found in the [manual page](https://manned.org/userdel).